CCMGs

 What is the Backyard Buffer Program?

-The Backyard Buffer program is supported by the Maryland DNR Forest Service and the Calvert County Master Gardeners with its partner the American Chestnut Land Trust, and provides Calvert County homeowners free tree seedlings to create a native riparian forest buffer in their backyard.
-Calvert County landowners who have a creek, drainage ditch, stream or other waterway on or near their property are eligible for free trees through the Department's Backyard Buffers program.
+The Backyard Buffer program is supported by the Maryland DNR Forest Service and the Calvert County Master Gardeners, with its partner, the American Chestnut Land Trust.
+It provides Calvert County homeowners with free tree seedlings to create a native riparian forest buffer in their backyard.
+Calvert County landowners who have a creek, drainage ditch, stream, or other waterway on or near their property are eligible for free trees through the Department's Backyard Buffers program.

 More Information about Maryland DNR's Backyard Buffer Program